logdna/logdna-agent-v2/docs/README.md

 ### Configuring Events

-Kubernetes and OpenShift events are by default automatically captured by the agent.
-This feature can be controlled by the `LOGDNA_LOG_K8S_EVENTS` option with only two valid values:
+A Kubernetes event is exactly what it sounds like: a resource type that is automatically generated when state changes occur in other resources, or when errors or other messages manifest across the system.
+Monitoring events is useful for debugging your Kubernetes cluster.

+By default, the LogDNA agent captures Kubernetes events (and OpenShift events, as well, since OpenShift is built on top of Kubernetes clusters).

+To control whether the LogDNA agent collects Kubernetes events, configure the `LOGDNA_LOG_K8s_EVENTS` option using on of these two values:

 * `always` - Always capture events
 * `never` - Never capture events
-* __Note:__ The default option is `always`
+__Note:__ The default option is `always`.

-> :warning: Due to a ["won't fix" bug in the Kubernetes API](https://github.com/kubernetes/kubernetes/issues/41743), the agent collects events from the entire cluster including multiple nodes.
-To prevent duplicate logs when running multiple pods, the agents defer responsibilty of capturing events to the oldest pod in the cluster.
-If that pod is killed, the next oldest pod will take over responsibility and continue from where the previous pod left off.
+> :warning: Due to a ["won't fix" bug in the Kubernetes API](https://github.com/kubernetes/kubernetes/issues/41743), the LogDNA agent collects events from the entire cluster, including multiple nodes.
+To prevent duplicate logs when running multiple pods, the LogDNA agent pods defer responsibilty of capturing events to the oldest pod in the cluster.
+If that pod is down, the next oldest LogDNA agent pod will take over responsibility and continue from where the previous pod left off.